VERITYSETUP(8) | Maintenance Commands | VERITYSETUP(8) |

 veritysetup --data-blocks=256 --hash-offset=1052672 create test-device <device> <device> <root_hash>

 Activates the verity device named test-device.
 Options --data-blocks and --hash-offset are the same as in the format command.
-The <root_hash> was calculated in format command.
+The <root_hash> was calculated in the format command.

 veritysetup --data-blocks=256 --hash-offset=1052672 verify <data_device> <hash_device> <root_hash>